No website about Scotland would be complete without a mention of Scottish castle ghosts, and believe me, there are many such stories.

-The Pink Lady is a beautiful apparition dressed in a pink gown.
+The Pink Lady is reported to be a beautiful apparition dressed in a pink gown.
 Some say she is the ghost of Queen Mary, and other stories suggest she is a young widow searching for her husband who was killed in battle.
 The Pink Lady is usually seen walking from the castle to the nearby church.

 Could lay claim to being top of the Scottish castle ghosts charts!